On Borel subalgebras of quantum groups: Introduction

 We now discuss the content in more detail: \\

-Our main object of study is the quantum group $U=U_q(\g)$, where $\g$ is a finite-dimensional semisimple Lie algebra and $q\in\acf^\times$ is not a root of unity, and our base field $\acf$ is an algebraically closed field of characteristic $0$. \\
+Our main object of study is the quantum group $U=U_q(\g)$, where $\g$ is a finite-dimensional semisimple Lie algebra and $q\in\acf^\times$ is not a root of unity. $U$ is a Hopf algebra, which is graded by the root lattice $\Lambda\cong \Z^n$ of $\g$ and has a triangular decomposition $U=U^+U^0U^-$ as algebra, where $U^0=\acf[\Lambda]$.
+Our base field $\acf$ is an algebraically closed field of characteristic $0$. \\

-In Section 2, we collect preliminaries on quantum groups and their representation theory.
-We also briefly review the current state of the classification of right coideal subalgebras of quantum groups: In \cite{HS09}, the homogeneous graded right coideal subalgebras of $U_q^{\leq 0}(\g)$ are shown to be in bijection with Weyl group elements $w\in W$ via $U_q^{-}[w]U^0$.
-In \cite{HK11a}, the homogeneous graded right coideal subalgebras of $U_q(\g)$ are classified as suitable combinations $U_q^{-}[w_-]U^0 S(U_q^{+}[w_+])$.
-In \cite{HK11b}, arbitrary right coideal subalgebras $C\subset U_q^{\leq 0}(\g)$, with $C^0$ a Hopf algebra, are classified to be so-called character-shifts $U_q^{-}[w]_\phi \acf [L]$ with a suitable subalgebra of the Cartan part $\acf [L]\subset U^0$.
-The classification of arbitrary right coideal subalgebras in $U_q(\g)$ is still a difficult open problem.
-We hope that by restricting our attention to \emph{basic} right coideal subalgebras, we make a further step.\\
+In Section 2, we collect preliminaries on the quantum group $U$ and its representation theory.
+A central notion in this article is the concept of a \emph{right coideal subalgebra} $C$, which is a subalgebra of $U$ with coproduct $\Delta(C)\subset C\otimes U$.
+We introduce in Definition~\ref{def_UwInv} for every element $w$ in the Weyl group $W$ of $\g$ a right coideal subalgebra $\Uminus{w} \subset U^-$ with a Poincare-Birkhoff-Witt (PBW) basis of sorted monomials in root vectors $F_\alpha$, where $\alpha$ runs over a certain subset of positive roots $\Phi^+(w)$.
+This is a variant of the more common subalgebra $U^-[w]$, which by itself is not a right or left coideal subalgebra, and it is obtained by using Lusztig's automorphisms $T_\alpha^{-1}$ instead of $T_\alpha$ in the definition of root vectors $F_\alpha$.